gymreklab/chips/README.md

 ### Install from Tarball
 Note: Tulip requires a third party package [htslib](http://www.htslib.org/).

-To install Tulip from the tarball file, you need to type the following commands:
+You can use the following commands to install Tulip from the tarball file:
 ```
 tar -xzvf tulip-X.X.tar.gz
 cd tulip-X.X